GIS and Georeferencing, Nov 2013

 Trainees practising identification of harmful phytoplankton

-Marine Planning - the Policy Background - January 2011
+Marine Planning - the Policy Background, Jan 2011

 Delegates from the Crown Estate, Scottish Natural Heritage, Scottish Salmon Producers' Organisation as well as academia came together for a two-day course on the policy background to Marine Planning.
 The course comprised a mix of talks, discussions and group exercises covering the international, European and UK policy behind the emerging field of marine planning.
 Practical exercises included developing conceptual maps of the legislative framework, group discussions and role playing the planning process.